Chadtech/ChadTech-v0/README.md

+## NOTICE, Chadtech v0 is now outdated.
+Chadtech v0.5 can be used in browser at ChadCS.github.io/ctjs/Chadtech.html, and found in github.com/ChadCS/Chadtech-v0.5

 ## Download

 Download binary for your operating system from dist folder and run installer (.exe or .dmg, no dependencies needed)